benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q008.png)

+## Horizontal quantifier

-A **horizontal quantifier** can be used with a relationship / path.
+A horizontal quantifier can be used with a relationship / path.
 On its top there is the relationship / path, and on its bottom - each branch starts with:

 * A green rectangle (relationship only - relationship's property value constraints / tag),
 * An aggregate condition / an aggregation tag, or